-|Image courtesy of Betsssssy on Flickr|
+|Image Courtesy of Elton Harding on Flickr|

 It's messy, stressful, and difficult.
 And it can also be very lonely.
 Especially for those mothers who are still waiting for their children.

 Do you remember the Friend's episode, when Chandler is talking about Monica and their struggle to start a family?
 He says "She's a mother, without a baby."

 So many mothers, and fathers, are in this position.
 They know in their heart that they are already a mother or father.
 They have made space.
 They have carved out a section of their heart and soul for a baby that hasn't yet come.

 And waiting to fill that space is one of the most painful things anyone can endure.

 I adopted my daughter last year after 5 years of infertility.
 I wondered, would I be surprised?
 Would the love I felt be something brand new?

 For me, it wasn't.
 It was profound and deep and wonderful and so beautiful, but I was not surprised by it.
 And I think I know why.